sebakeaaen/ml-ops-project/reports/README.md

 >
 > Answer:

 Our continuous integration is organized into 4 files specifying workflows in github actions: cml_data.yaml a workflow listening for changes on the .dvc directory or any other *.dvc files, such that when changes are made to the version controlled dataset, some summary statistics and examples from the dataset are compiled into a report which is then posted as a comment to the commit in github, allowing one to see how the changes affect the dataset.
 The codecheck.yaml file runs the ruff linter and formatter.
 For this project they are just run on push to the main branch, but in a real project they could be run on pull requests and made to prevent any merges unless they complete successfully, i.e. pass the checks.
 The pre-commit.yaml file runs some hooks, only basic ones for our case, like removing EOF and whitespace, checking for large files etc. but the pre-commit framework can offer a lot more checks if wanted too.
 The test_and_build.yaml file runs the unit test suite, builds the training and api docker images in GCP cloud build, pushes them to artifact registry and deploys the api image as a container to cloud run.
-The dependabot runs monthly suggesting library updates, and can also suggest updates to libraries, if security issues are reported.
+The dependabot runs monthly suggesting library updates and finding potential security issues.
 We are using caching for pip so that libraries don't have to be pulled from the repo each time our workflows are run.
 We also make use of the matrix strategy in github, allowing us to run our tests on the permutations of several OS and python versions.
 An example of a triggered workflow using these features can be seen here <https://github.com/sebakeaaen/ml-ops-project/actions/runs/12942141464> which tests, builds and deploys our API for the pistachio classifier.
 Here is an example of CML adding a comment to a commit, when triggerede by changes in the dataset <https://github.com/sebakeaaen/ml-ops-project/commit/8441345d34e2f3defb831c1b577d6f8150a80f92>

 ## Running code and tracking experiments